TME520/theautismnetwork/IDEABOOK.md

 - First name
 - Last name
 - Photos (between 0 to 4)
-- Known triggers
-- Known allergies
 - Gender
 - Birth date
 - Current school
+- Known triggers
+- Known allergies
+- Soothing methods (favorite toys, favorite cartoons)
 ## Map
 Users can rate predefined points of interest / locations on a map.
 - Name: The name of the place